Signature of quantum phase transition manifested in quantum fidelity at finite temperature: Introduction

 This paper is organized as follows.
 In Section \ref{Theory} we provide the definition of the functional form of the fidelity along with the rate function and derive the expressions for a general $d$-dimensional system.
 We study the rate function for one dimensional XY model in Section \ref{1D} and for the 1D Su-Schrieffer–Heeger (SSH) model in Section \ref{1d_ssh}.
-Section \ref{2D} contains the same for the 2D Kitaev Model on a Honeycomb lattice.
-The results for 3D systems i.e. Weyl Semimetal and Topological Nodal Line Semimetal are shown in Section \ref{3D} .
-In Section \ref{t0case}, we show the behaviour of the detector at zero temperature.
+Section \ref{2D} contains the same for the 2D Kitaev model on a honeycomb lattice.
+The results for 3D systems namely, Weyl semimetal, topological nodal line semimetal and the material Bi$_4$Br$_4$ are presented in Section \ref{3D} .
+In Section \ref{t0case}, we discuss the behaviour of the detector at zero temperature.
 This is followed by concluding remarks in Section \ref{conclu}.